-Polish truckers block Ukraine border points in protest
+Polish Truckers Block Ukraine Border Points In Protest

 Following Russia's full-scale invasion of Ukraine, the EU waived a system of permits for Ukrainian transport companies to enter the bloc.

-The Polish companies claim the move has triggered an influx of Ukrainian competitors into the sector, plunging their profits.
+According to Polish companies, the move triggered an influx of Ukrainian competitors into the sector, plunging their profits.

 "Their costs of servicing a truck, hiring a driver or merely of opening a business or paying social insurance are much lower," Marek Oklinski, a transport company owner, told AFP in Dorohusk.

-"They drive the prices down and take the cargo that we used to carry," he added.
+"They drive the prices down and take the cargo that we used to carry," Oklinski added.

-Oklinski has had 25 years of experience carrying goods to Ukraine, but according to him and his fellow truckers, the competition with Ukraine is now proving too difficult to endure.

-The hauliers claim that the worsening conditions have forced some drivers to quit their job.

-"They say they won't just camp out there, 12 days without access to sanitary facilities," Pawel Ozygala, who owns a transport company, told AFP as he coordinated the blockage in Dorohusk.

-Protesters staged similar protests at crossings in Hrebenne and Korczowa, pledging to let passenger traffic as well as transport with humanitarian or military aid pass through.
+The protesters staged similar blockages at crossings in Hrebenne and Korczowa, pledging to let passenger traffic as well as transport with humanitarian or military aid pass through.

 Poland's infrastructure ministry said Warsaw could not meet the demands of the protesting companies by reinstating the system of permits to the Ukrainian carriers, citing EU rules.